-A complex neurodevelopmental disorder characterized by motor and vocal tics beginning in childhood.
+Tourette syndrome is a complex neurodevelopmental disorder characterized by motor and vocal tics beginning in childhood.

-Part of a larger spectrum of tic disorders, ranging from mild transient tics to debilitating complex tics with behavioral issues and self-injurious behaviors.
+It is part of a larger spectrum of tic disorders, ranging from mild transient tics to debilitating complex tics with behavioral issues and self-injurious behaviors.

 The etiology remains unclear, but the condition is familial in most cases.

 Diagnosis is based on clinical history.
 There is no identifiable biological marker.

 The course can vary greatly among individuals, but prognosis is often promising.
 The majority of patients show improvement of their tics by late adolescence or young adulthood.